 On November 16, 2017, we completed an initial public offering, or IPO.
 In connection with the IPO, we authorized two new classes of common stock: Class A common stock and Class B common stock.
 The rights of the holders of Class A and Class B common stock are identical, except with respect to voting, conversion and transfer rights.
 Each share of Class A common stock is entitled to one vote per share and each share of Class B common stock is entitled to ten votes per share.
-Each share of Class B common stock is convertible at any time at the option of the stockholder into one share of Class A common stock and sold 8,000,000 shares of our Class A common stock at a public offering price of \$15.00 per share.
+Each share of Class B common stock is convertible at any time at the option of the stockholder into one share of Class A common stock and has no expiration date.
+The Class B common stock automatically converts to Class A common stock upon transfers or any sale.
+In the IPO, we issued and sold 8,000,000 shares of our Class A common stock at a public offering price of \$15.00 per share.
 We received \$110.4 million in net proceeds after deducting \$6.2 million of underwriting discounts and \$3.4 million in offering costs.
-Upon the closing of the IPO, all of the then-outstanding shares of common stock were reclassified into Class B common stock, all of the outstanding shares of convertible preferred stock automatically exercised into 1,066,225 shares of Class B common stock.
+Upon the closing of the IPO, all of the then-outstanding shares of common stock were reclassified into Class B common stock, all of the outstanding shares of convertible preferred stock automatically converted into 59,511,055 shares of Class B common stock, and all of the outstanding preferred stock warrants were automatically exercised into 1,066,225 shares of Class B common stock.
 Subsequent to the closing of the IPO, there were no shares of preferred stock or preferred stock warrants outstanding.